runcom/kiosk-sagano-example/README.md

 - `quay.io/runcom/kiosk-base:latest`

 You can then follow what's done in `Containerfile.update` and `Containerfile.flatpak` to get an idea about deriving from the base image from your own needs.
+The other images are also available:

+- `quay.io/runcom/kiosk-base:update`
+- `quay.io/runcom/kiosk-base:flatpak`

 ## running